Shoe-banging incident: Description

 This incident was reported at the time by a number of newspapers, including The New York Times, The Washington Post, The Guardian, The Times, and Le Monde.
 The New York Times had a photograph that pictured Khrushchev and Andrei Gromyko, with a shoe on Khrushchev's desk.

 This incident should not be confused with an earlier one at the General Assembly, on 29 September, when Khrushchev angrily interrupted Harold Macmillan, Prime Minister of the United Kingdom, banging the desk and shouting in Russian, at which Macmillan drily said "I should like that to be translated, if I may".

+The incident is featured in the 2024 documentary Soundtrack to a Coup d'Etat by Belgian filmmaker Johan Grimonprez.

+According to the filmmaker in an interview: "I had always known about the shoe incident and found it amusing, but I never realized it was connected to Belgium and Congo.
+Only later did I discover that Khrushchev banged his shoe on the table to protest the coup against Lumumba and denounce the hypocrisy of Western nations.
+He mentioned this in his audio memoirs, which I obtained from his son Sergei.
+These recordings, which had never been released as historical sources, shed light on the event since no footage exists."

+In the film, a scene shows jazz musician Dizzy Gillespie description of the shoe-banging incident.